Kladovo transport: Time in Kladovo

-On May 12, Sime Spitzer and Chief Rabbi David Alcalay came from Belgrade and held a general appeal on the sports field, where they praised the refugees for their perseverance and courage and promised that they would still reach their destination.
-A train was to reach Kladovo within 24 hours to bring them to the Black Sea, where they could board a passenger ship in the port of Sulina.
-Since the Romanian authorities initially refused the delivery of the tugboat and only local representatives of the Jewish community association had to travel to Turnu Severin in order to negotiate with the authorities, the arrival of the "Penelope" was delayed for several days.
-On 21 to 26 May, tables and benches were installed on deck, and wooden bunks were installed in her five bunker rooms.
-In addition, there were five lavatories.
-Those refugees who were housed in Kladovo should not come to the "Penelope" until two hours before departure; the others relocated, and all continued to wait for a sign when it would begin.
-There were many rumors about an imminent next trip, but they were all canceled at the last moment.
+On 12 May, Sime Spitzer and Chief Rabbi David Alcalay came from Belgrade and held a general meeting with the refugees on a sports field, where they praised the refugees for their perseverance and courage and promised that they would still reach their destination.
+A train was to reach Kladovo within 24 hours to bring them to the Black Sea, where they could board a passenger ship at the port of Sulina.
+But the promise was never kept.
+Subsequently, there were many rumors about an imminent next trip, but they were all canceled at the last moment.